-The People's Republic of China (hereafter "China") is the largest producer of coal in the world.
-While domestic coal meets most of China's needs, imports in 2013 still amounted to 320 million tonnes, making China the largest importer of coal.
-The bulk of imports come from Australia and Indonesia.
+The People's Republic of China (hereafter "China") is the largest producer of coal in the world, capturing 45.4% of the world's total in 2018.
+While domestic coal meets most of China's needs, imports in 2018 still amounted to 223.8 million tonnes, making the country the largest importer of coal.
+The bulk of imports come from Australia and Indonesia, the world's top two coal net exporters.
 China also relies heavily on imported oil and natural gas, a fact which underlies the country's recent efforts to develop unconventional hydrocarbons (e.g. shale gas and coal-bed methane).
-Fossil fuels continue to dominate the power sector with more than three-quarters (70%) of electricity being generated from coal.
+Fossil fuels continue to dominate the power sector with more than half (68%) of electricity being generated from coal, followed by hydro (17%) and wind (5%), higher than nuclear (4%) or natural gas (3%).

-Energy production and sales of energy products have historically been strictly regulated in China.
+Energy production and sales of energy products have

+historically been strictly regulated in China.
 State-owned companies play a crucial role at various stages of the supply chain, and many of these firms retain monopoly power in key segments relating to the production, distribution or consumption of fossil fuels.
-Major oil and natural-gas firms, power generation and distribution companies, and the world's second largest coal company by volume, Shenhua Coal, are all nominally supervised by the State-owned Assets Supervision and Administration Commission (SASAC) of the State Council.
+Major oil and natural-gas firms, power generation and distribution companies, and the world's second largest coal company by volume,

+China Energy Investment Corporation (CEIC), are all nominally supervised by the State-owned Assets Supervision and Administration Commission (SASAC) of the State Council.
 Meanwhile, the National Development and Reform Commission (NDRC) regulates the energy sector and has anti-trust responsibilities, including the authority to fine oil and gas firms that breach price controls.

 China's thermal-coal production involves a wide range of public and private actors, though problems of overcapacity are increasingly driving consolidation towards larger state-run actors.
 The largest consumers are public power utilities (e.g. the Huaneng Group) that are subject to price regulation by the NDRC on their electricity and heat output.
 Despite an increasing focus on renewables as a cleaner power source, coal remains the dominant fuel in power generation.
-To meet the growing demand for natural gas, China significantly increased its import capacity through pipelines and LNG terminals.
+To meet the growing demand for natural gas, China significantly increased its import capacity through capital expenditures on pipelines and LNG terminals.
 State oil and gas companies (e.g. PetroChina or Sinopec) and partner companies retain an effective monopoly on crude-oil imports, processing, and domestic extraction.